-In August 2020, the Company executed a loan agreement, or the EIB Loan, for a principal amount of €20.0 million, divided into three tranches.
-On February 17, 2022 the first tranche of the Company's loan agreement with EIB was drawn down.
+In August 2020, we executed the EIB Loan Agreement, with EIB for a principal amount of €20.0 million, divided into three tranches of €7.0 million, €6.0 million, and €7.0 million (the "EIB Loan").
+During the year ended December 31, 2021, the Company initiated the draw of the first tranche of the EIB Loan Agreement.
+The Company received the proceeds from the draw of the first tranche of €7.0 million (approximately \$7.8 million) on February 17, 2022.
+Under the EIB Loan Agreement, the EIB Loan tranche balances are due six years from their respective disbursement dates.
+We received the first tranche of €7.0 million (approximately \$7.8 million) on February 17, 2022.
 The loan is initially recorded at fair value less the value attributable to any separately accounted for embedded derivative.
 The loan is subsequently measured at amortized cost, with the unwinding of the discount recorded in finance costs over the life of the loan.